What do I do?

 Send an email to Elissa, and you will receive a new client questionnaire(or phone call, if you prefer) to learn more about the goals of your current project.
 There is no charge or obligation — you are free to simply email a question.
 Use the contact form, below, or any of the listed email or social media contacts.

-Spring special: 2 hours for the price of 1 on any project-hours booked (with appropriate deposits paid) by May 31st, 2015.
+Fall special: 2 hours for the price of 1 on any project-hours booked (with appropriate deposits paid, for up to 20 hours) by November 1st, 2015.
 Booked hours may be used any time in 2015.

 - Email: elissafield[at]elissafieldthompson.com